The archeological museum in the Val d’Ultimo valley is dedicated to the prehistory and ancient history

-On the church hill of Santa Valburga (St. Walburg) in the Val d’Ultimo valley, a new museum has been opened in 2018.
-Beside the Ultimo Valley Museum in San Nicolò and the "lahnersäge" visitor centre of the Stelvio National Park in Santa Geltrude, it is the third one to enrich the cultural offer of the valley.
+On the church hill of Santa Valburga, a new museum has been opened in 2018.
+Beside the Ultimo Valley Museum in San Nicolò and the "lahnersäge" visitor centre of the Stelvio National Park in Santa Geltrude, it is the third one to enrich the local cultural offer.
 The Culten Documentation Centre - "Dokumentationszentrum Culten" in German, "Centro di Documentazione Culten" in Italian - is housed in an ancient farmhouse from the 15th century.
 Its farm building has been removed and rebuilt 50 metres further on.
-During those works, not only objects from the 15th century have been found, but also the oldest know South Tyrolean examples of the traditional Watten Cards.
+During those works, not only objects from the 15th century have been found, but also the oldest know South Tyrolean examples of Watten Cards.

 The Culten Documentation Centre, dedicated to the prehistory and ancient history, shows the lifestyle of the people in this period and their relation to the valley.
 Archaeological findings confirm the information.
 It consists of three areas: the Documentation Centre itself with the replica of a sacrificial altar and a mystic underground region, the F'Hochhaus Farm where special exhibitions are held on a regular basis, and the outdoor area with traditional crops of this region.